Colombian culture

 Food = love

 Food is a way for mothers and grandmothers to show their families how much they love them.
-Thus, mothers and grandmothers often spend hours in the kitchen putting meals on the table.
-Recipes are passed down from generation to generation and so there are many family recipes, kept in the family and only revealed on rare occasions!
+Mothers and grandmothers often spend hours in the kitchen putting meals on the table.
+Recipes are passed on from generation to generation and so there are many family recipes, kept in the family and only revealed on rare occasions!

 Macho culture